Phabrico/Phabrico/docs/04-Users/README.md

 # User configuration

- The *Users* screen displays a list of users known in Phabricator:
+ The *Users* screen displays a list of users known in Phabricator:<br />
 ![image-20210411201030515](users-01.png) <br /> The list of users can be filtered by entering text in the filter field on top.

 ## Synchronization configuration